 Reduce your intake of foods with added sugars and solid fats that provide a lot of calories but few nutrients.
 These foods include: sugar-sweetened beverages, processed snack foods and desserts.
 Calories add up fast with these sorts of calorie-dense foods, which can lead to weight gain and leaves little room for more healthful, cancer-preventive foods.

-Eating plenty of fruits and vegetables, including beans, is linked with a lower risk of lung, oral, esophageal, stomach and colon cancer.
+Eating plenty of whole plant foods is linked with a lower risk of lung, oral, esophageal, stomach and colon cancer.
 At this point, it's not clear which components in vegetables and fruits are most protective against cancer.
 So enjoy a variety of whole foods naturally-rich in nutrients.
-Fill half your plate with fruits and vegetables, and make at least half your grains whole grains.
-Beans and peas may be counted as part of the USDA MyPlate Protein Foods Group or as a vegetable.
-Also, eating a diet rich in these plant-based foods can help you stay at a healthy weight.
+Fill half your plate with vegetables and fruits, and make at least half your grains whole grains.

-Some studies suggest a link between colon cancer and eating large amounts of red meat, especially processed meat such as ham, bacon and hot dogs.
-Your best bet is to enjoy protein in moderation and to include a variety of lean protein foods.
-Consider eating plant-based sources of protein such as beans more often and filling the rest of your plate with whole grains and vegetables.
+Some studies suggest a link between colon cancer and eating large amounts of red meat.
+This is especially true for processed meat such as ham, bacon and hot dogs.
+Your best bet is to enjoy animal protein in moderation.
+Enjoy a small portion of meat and fill the rest of your plate with whole grains and vegetables.

 Evidence suggests all types of alcoholic drinks may increase your risk of a number of cancers, including cancer of the mouth, pharynx, larynx, esophagus, liver, breast, colon and rectum.
 It's unclear exactly how alcohol affects cancer risk.
 It is considered more harmful when combined with smoking.
 If consumed at all, limit alcoholic drinks to no more than one drink daily for women and two for men.
 (A serving of alcohol is considered 1½ fluid ounces of hard liquor, 5 fluid ounces of wine or 12 fluid ounces of beer.)

-Whole foods are your best bet for reducing your risk of cancer, not supplements.
-Research suggests the synergy between nutrients found naturally in foods offers a protective effect.
-The best sources of nutrients for cancer prevention are nutrient-rich whole foods and healthful beverages.
+Whole foods are your best bet for reducing cancer risk.
+Research suggests the nutrients found naturally in foods offers a protective effect.
+The same findings do not appear to be true for supplements.
+Thus, the best sources of nutrients for cancer prevention are nutrient-rich whole foods and healthful beverages.
 Talk to your health care provider before taking any supplements.